 Besides getting your flu shot the best prevention is good hand washing.

 Wondering when the flu season will hit and what is going on in your neighborhood.
 Well you don’t have to look further.
-The CDC monitors this and for your convenience you can also view in real time the flu monitor tracker.
+The CDC monitors this and for your convenience you can also view in real time any time with the flu monitor tracker.